David-Alzamendi/Courses/Instructions/Labs/Data Management/05-data-strategy.md

 # Download Template
 For this exercise, download the following template where information will be captured.

+There is a spelling mistake in the template, you might see two different company names EverBright/GreenLeaf, any name is correct for the activity.

 [Download Template](../../../Labfiles/create-data-strategy/EverBright_Retail_Data_Strategy_Template.docx)

 If you don't have Microsoft Word, you can use one of the available OneNote pages, rename it to your name.